 Task Force on Forced Labour and Decent Work

 Building on this, BCI is working to strengthen the Core Indicators of Better Cotton Principle Six: Decent Work, with an initial focus on Indicator 6.3.1 Forced Labour.
-To this end, BCI has set up an expert Task Force on Forced Labour and Decent Work to review selected elements of the Better Cotton Standard System.
-Based on this review, the Task Force will produce recommendations to improve the effectiveness of the system in identifying, preventing, mitigating and remediating forced labour risks.
-You can find further information about the Task Force below.
+To this end, in March 2020, BCI set up an expert Task Force on Forced Labour and Decent Work to review selected elements of the Better Cotton Standard System.
+Based on this review, the Task Force have produced recommendations to improve the effectiveness of the system in identifying, preventing, mitigating and remediating forced labour risks.
+You can find further information and the full report below.